samuelolteanu/esphome-midea-pid-power-control-via-ir-folowme/README.md

 Disclaimer: This may lower the ac efficiency.

-Use case: matching photovoltaic power to have "free" heating in a home assistant automation.
+Use case: matching photovoltaic power to have "free" heating using a home assistant automation.